 Missed the beginning of this series?
 Check it out here

-Most of us work in small churches and we get who we get.
-Those who are committed to weekly services are the people God has brought there and that is the pool from which we have to draw.
+Most of you reading this probably work in small churches and you get who you can get.
+Those who are committed to your weekly church services are the people God has brought there and that is the pool from which we have to draw.

 Constantly saying “I don’t have the right team” is an excuse to do nothing.
-Even though you don’t have the right team may be true, we cannot use it as a reason to do-nothing.
+Even though you don’t have the right team may be true, you cannot use it as a reason to do nothing.

 I have always had big dreams.
-I wanted to see kids receive Christ and watch my youth group grow as a symbol of the growth of the kingdom of God.
-But I’ve had to adjust my dreams to fit my team while I grew my team to embrace the bigger dream.
+I wanted to see kids receive Christ and watch my youth groups grow as a symbol of the growth of the kingdom of God.
+But I’ve had to adjust my dreams to fit my teams while I grew my teams to embrace the bigger dream.

 Some of my teams, over the years, were just not ready for the full dream and I had to grow them into it.
 The question is “How long are you willing to wait?”
 What’s your patience like?

 It’s possible that your dreams are too far out of reach for the volunteers you have and you have to scale back until you’ve grown them into your dream and this take time.
 Volunteers/Leaders need time to grow, time to marinate in your leadership style.

 It could be that you’re not good at training others, try some of these ideas